CGreen789/drumKit/README.md

 I decided to start from scratch to practice so haven't copied from the files you can find on GitHub.

-⏭️ My next task is to add keydown functionality so that you can press the right key to play the sound. \n ⏭️ I'd also like to add some CSS styling so when you press the right key, the button's border shadow changes and the buttons gets slightly larger.
+⏭️ My next task is to add keydown functionality so that you can press the right key to play the sound.

+⏭️ I'd also like to add some CSS styling so when you press the right key, the button's border shadow changes and the buttons gets slightly larger.

 🤔 Changing the colour of the buttons - what colours would work?